cprecioso/homelab/system/readme.md

    tskey-auth-xxxxxx
    ```

+2. Create an [rclone](https://rclone.org/) config file at
+   `/etc/credstore/rclone-podman.conf`.
+It should have at least one remote
+   called `paperless-backend` configured to point to your desired backend
+   storage for Paperless-ngx data.

-2. Rebase to this system image:
+3. Rebase to this system image:

    ```bash
    bootc switch registry:ghcr.io/cprecioso/homelab-system:latest --apply
    ```

-3. Once Home Assistant has been set up, get an access token and write the
+4. Once Home Assistant has been set up, get an access token and write the
    `/etc/credstore/hass-matter-hub-connection`

    ```